HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

-Software Design is the process of creating a detailed schematic of a piece of software, that meets the requirements of given a brief.
+Software Design is the process of creating a detailed schematic of a piece of software that meets the requirements of a given brief.
 This could be a for building upon a piece of existing software, or

 Choosing a Language
 ---------------

 If a new piece of software is being designed, there are many different programming languages that you could decide to build it with, each offering different advantages.
 A good rule of thumb is that the lower the level of language used (The less abstract languages), the more efficient your software can be.
-For examples you could probably write a relatively fast program in C. But using a higher level language such as C++, Pascal, or Java might mean that the software will be finished faster, as they tend to be faster to write in.
+For example, you could probably write a relatively fast program in C. But using a higher level language such as C++, Pascal, or Java might mean that the software will be finished faster, as they tend to be faster to write in.
 Interpreted scripting languages such as Python may also be an option, as the development and support work can happen quickly.
 Speed and fluidity is not always the number one concern.

-Psuedocode
+Pseudocode
 --------------

-Psuedocode is a notation that describes the step-by-step logic behind a particular algorithm, that is used in the planning stage of software development.
+Pseudocode is a notation that describes the step-by-step logic behind a particular algorithm, that is used in the planning stage of software development.
 There is no universal format, so it is subjective and informal.
 The primary aim of it is to be readable and understandable to other developers who might read it.

 It is often used as an intermediate between the planning stage and writing functional code.
-Here is an example of a function that returns the factorial of given value, in psuedocode.
+Here is an example of a function that returns the factorial of given value, in pseudocode.

 ```
 FUNCTION get_factorial(value)